 The Centre has been creating a new community archive collection comprising material about, or created because of, the current Covid-19 pandemic, to ensure that the experiences of those that live or work in Medway is documented during this time.
 Submissions so far have included diaries, photographs and artwork.
-If you are interested in documenting this time, or have any material you would like to donate, please contact us at <a href="mailto:mailto
+If you are interested in documenting this time, or have any material you would like to donate, please contact us at malsc@medway.gov.uk and we can send you some further information.